 This Policy sets out why we collect personal information about individuals and how we use that information.
 It explains the legal basis for this and the rights you have over the way your information is used.

 This Policy covers the Charterhouse and its subsidiary company in relation to the collection and use of the information you give us.
 We may change this Policy from time to time.
 If we make any significant changes we will advertise this on the website or contact you directly with the information.
 Please check this page occasionally to make sure you are happy with any changes.
-If you have any questions about this Policy or concerning your personal information please contact the Bursar at email email@example.com or by post to The Charterhouse, Charterhouse Square, London, EC1M 6AN.
+If you have any questions about this Policy or concerning your personal information please contact the Director of Operations at email firstname.lastname@example.org or by post to The Charterhouse, Charterhouse Square, London, EC1M 6AN.